Pirates vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has 27 hits with five doubles, three home runs, 14 walks and eight RBI.
-He's also stolen one base.
+- Freddie Freeman has put up 29 hits with five doubles, four home runs and 14 walks.
+He has driven in nine runs with one stolen base.

 Freeman Recent Games